Find Affordable College Courses

 $11,752 Average Tuition & Fees

 You’ll be in good company if you decide to attend The University of Texas at Austin.
 It ranked #2 on our 2023 Best Value Geological & Earth Sciences Schools in Texas list.
-Located in the large city of Austin, UT Austin is a public school with a fairly large student population.
+Located in the city of Austin, UT Austin is a public college with a very large student population.

-UT Austin undergraduate students pay an average of $11,752 in in-state tuition and fees each year.
+In-state tuition fees for undergraduate students at UT Austin are $11,752 per year.
 After completing their degree, geology graduates from UT Austin carry an average student debtload of $16,479.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $171.

 #3